 Unless the shower has been explicitly labeled a no-gifts shower, you should purchase a gift for both the shower and the wedding itself.
 However, if you’re on a budget, the shower gift does not need to be expensive or extravagant, and you can devote more of your funds to the wedding gift.
-Check out the breakdown below for tips on how to budget for wedding gifts.

 If you’re invited to the wedding and pre-wedding events, use the 60-20-20 rule to budget for gifts.
 First, identify the total amount that you’re comfortable spending on gifts for this couple.
 Then, allocate 60 percent of that number to the wedding present, 20 percent to an engagement present, and 20 percent to a gift for the shower.